UofMWindEnergyDesign/WEDesignWebsite/aboutus.md

 #### This year,
 our team will operate both on and off campus according to UofM COVID Guidelines in the Fall/Winter terms.
-We are currently in Year 2 of our 2-Year design process and starting September 1st have permission to return to shop with 60% normal capacity to begin our build cycle.
+We are currently in Year 3 of our 3-Year design process and will be beginning our build cycle.
 This year, we will continue to focus on education and building a solid knowledge base for our new members.

-We will be competing in summer of 2022 International Small Wind Turbine Competition (ISWTC) with our new turbine prototype.
+We will be competing in summer of 2023 International Small Wind Turbine Competition (ISWTC) with our new turbine prototype.
 We will be holding work sessions and tutorials on design, use of CAD software, composite manufacturing practices, and whatever else our members are interested in!